steffigb/blog/content/mock_posts/2019-11-05--hidden-gem/index.md

 <re-img src="waterfall.jpg" title="Hidden gem in the mountains"></re-img>

 In Kyōto war ich dann etwas überfordert, weil es einfach so viele Menschen hier gibt.
 Aber mein Hostel liegt in Gion und damit in der Nähe vieler Sehenswürdigkeiten.
-Abends habe ich mich mit Hidaka-san und seinem Freind getroffen.
+Abends habe ich mich mit Hidaka-san und seinem Freund getroffen.
 Hidaka-san ist Japaner und hat eine zeitlang in Kiel gewohnt.
-Wir waren Sushi essen, was außerordentlich lecker war :D. Wir haben uns dreisprachig unterhalten, was auch ziemlich witzig war ^^.
+Wir waren Sushi essen, was außerordentlich lecker war :D. Wir haben uns dreisprachig unterhalten, auch ziemlich witzig ^^.

 In Kyōto, I was a bit overwhelmed, because there are just so many people here.
 But my hostel is located in Gion and therefore close to many attractions.
 In the evening I met with Hidaka-san and his friend.
 Hidaka-san is Japanese and lived in Kiel for a while.
 We went to eat Sushi, which was extremely tasty :D. We talked in three different languages, what was kind of funny ^^.